 What you need: An open mind and adventurous spirit.

 Be a Web Tester

-What you need: Experience using websites, internet access, and good communications skills.
+What you need: Experience using websites, Internet access, and good communication skills.

 Have you tried any of these?
 Do you have any other recommendations you’d add to the list?